larson-group/clubb_release/Readme.txt

   parameters.
 This works on any operating system with a Linux style /dev/random (Solaris, Tru64, etc.) as well.
 The seed file is now plain text text and can be edited by hand.

-The compare_runs files:

-  bin/compare_runs and input/compare_runs.in.
-This is the executable and namelist for a program which compares the variation between two GrADS files with a number of key variables.
-Useful for checking the soundness of the model when the code is modified and also for getting the raw difference between LES and SCM profiles.

 ------------------------------------------------------------------------
 - (2.1) The BUGSrad Radiation scheme